 If they aren’t familiar with the steps to purchase your product or service, a weak or no call-to-action may hinder your overall results.
 Having a good call-to-action will help your overall conversion rate and a strong or excellent CTA will do this and improve your visitor’s overall impression of your product or service.

-At first glance, a call-to-action is nothing more than a variation on “buy now”, but there are several steps you can take not only to create a well-written call-to-action but one that is well-positioned and aesthetically pleasing.
+At first glance, a call-to-action is nothing more than a variation on “buy now”, but there are several steps you can take not only to create a well-written call-to-action, but one that is well-positioned and aesthetically pleasing.
 5 STEPS TO CREATING A POWERFUL CALL-TO-ACTION

-2. Create a Sense of Urgency – Show your user that they need to act fast, or give them a time frame, like “Call today”.
-You could even provide a visual representation, like a clock or a countdown of time left to purchase or take advantage of your offer.
+- Create a Sense of Urgency – Show your user that they need to act fast, or give them a time frame, like “Call today”.
+You could even provide visual representation, like a clock or a countdown of time left to purchase or take advantage of your offer.

-4. Don’t Go Overboard – Keep your call-to-action simple, clear, and concise.
+- Don’t Go Overboard – Keep your call-to-action simple, clear and concise.
 Call-to-actions that are overdone often get missed because the visitor is distracted by the bells and whistles.
 The message may get swallowed if the graphic is too busy or the text is too long.

 The crucial part of any sale is the stage between interest and completion, and a call-to-action is a key component of that stage.
 A strong call-to-action will get visitors to follow through with a sale without being too forceful.
 It’s amazing to see how many sales consultants skip this step in favor of wording that is edgy, but not direct.
 When you create your next call-to-action, follow these steps to help improve your webpage’s conversions and overall ROI.